asciamanna/asciamanna.github.io/_drafts/delivery-feedback-and-iteration.md

 ## Sticking to the Plan

-It's impossible to know exactly what software should do before starting the work, but these companies still batch big deliverables as *projects*.
+These companies plan and batch features in big deliverables as *projects*.
 They consider success hitting a date with a set of features that the customer originally asked for.
 They hold any feedback for the end of the large project, as reacting to the feedback would disrupt the plan.
 They oversimplify the challenges of building unknown features and believe that estimates can be translated directly into due dates on Gantt charts.
-Developers have to "work harder" if they provided a bad estimate based on a high-level, fifteen-minute conversation six months ago.
+Developers have to *"work harder"* if they provided a inaccurate estimate based on a high-level, fifteen-minute conversation six months ago.
+This eliminates any possibility for experimentation and learning in the organization.

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">&quot;Meeting the initial targets is more a definition of failure since it assumes we didn&#39;t learn what the customer really wants...&quot;</p>&mdash; David Bernstein (@ToBeAgile) <a href="https://twitter.com/ToBeAgile/status/912743657836548097?ref_src=twsrc%5Etfw">September 26, 2017</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>